 We work in laboratories, hospitals and with communities to better understand the causes, mechanisms and complications of diabetes and to find new ways to manage the disease.

-As part of King’s Health Partners’ Institute of Diabetes, Obesity & Endocrinology, we have a very distinguished history of research into how the body produces insulin.
-We delivered the first insulin treatment in the UK, first developed insulin pump therapy and pioneered islet transplantation and metabolic surgery as treatment options for our patients.
+We have a very distinguished history of diabetes research and treatment.
+We were the first in the UK to treat diabetes with insulin, we first developed insulin pump therapy and we pioneered islet transplantation and metabolic surgery as treatment options for our patients with diabetes.

-Based at King’s Denmark Hill and Guy’s campuses, we bring together 60 experts in molecular and cell biology and specialists in a range of clinical techniques.
-We are, therefore, uniquely placed to teach the next generation of doctors, endocrinologists and diabetes researchers.
-We contribute to undergraduate and postgraduate taught courses at King’s and offer a range of opportunities for postgraduate research.
+Based at the Guy’s and Denmark Hill campuses, we bring together over 60 experts in molecular and cell biology and specialists in a range of clinical techniques, all of whom focus on improving the lives of people with diabetes.
+We are, therefore, uniquely placed to teach the next generation of diabetes researchers and doctors.
+We contribute to research-led undergraduate and postgraduate taught programmes and offer a range of opportunities for postgraduate research.

 Our research explores the regulation of insulin release from the specialised beta-cells in islets of the pancreas, what happens when they go wrong and how this is shaped by genetics and lifestyle.
 We seek to understand diabetes at every stage of life and how the physiological changes it causes affect other aspects of physical and mental health.
 More information about ongoing projects in each of our five research groups can be found below.